fightforthefuture/vetsforthe.net/index.md

 	<div class="disclaimer">
 	  <p>Fight for the Future will email you updates, and you can unsubscribe at any time.
 If you enter your
-	  number (it's optional) we will follow up by SMS (message & data rates apply.)
+	  number (it's optional) we will follow up by SMS.
+Message & data rates apply.
 You can always text STOP to stop receiving messages. <a href="https://www.fightforthefuture.org/privacy/">Privacy Policy</a></p>
 	</div>